 Air attack on Repulse, 10th December 1941

-In early-December 1941, Force Z arrived in Singapore to deter Japanese aggression and reinforce British positions in the Far East.
+In early-December 1941, Force Z arrived in Singapore to reinforce the British position in the Far East and deter Japanese aggression.
 Commanded by Admiral Tom Phillips, it consisted of two capital ships (HMS Prince of Wales and Repulse) and four destroyers.

 Small and unbalanced, Force Z failed to deter the invasion of British Malaya on 8th Dec.
-With no air support and limited understanding of Japanese bomber range, Phillips decided to launch a fast strike on the landing site at Kota Bharu in northeast Malaya.
+With no air support and limited understanding of Japanese bomber range, Phillips decided to launch a fast strike on the Kota Bharu landing site in northeast Malaya.
 On 9th Dec, Force Z was spotted by Japanese planes, forcing Phillips to discard his plan and head back south.
-But after receiving a report of a Japanese landing at Kuantan – hundreds of miles away from the nearest Japanese airbase – Phillips moved to investigate.
+But after receiving a report of a Japanese landing at Kuantan – hundreds of miles away from the nearest IJN airbase – Phillips moved to investigate.

-HMS Repulse was the first target for the bombers.
-Completed in 1916 and armed with six 15 in. guns, the battlecruiser was fast but lacked strong armour.
-She performed well during the first attacks, suffering only minor damage from high-level bombs and avoiding several torpedoes.
+Repulse was the first target for the bombers.
+Completed in 1916, she was fast and armed with six 15 in. guns but lacked strong armour.
+She performed well during the first attacks, avoiding several torpedoes and suffering only minor damage from high-level bombs.

-The final blow was launched at 12.20 hrs by 20 torpedo-armed G4M ‘Bettys’ from Kanoya Air Group.
-Through intense anti-aircraft fire, the bombers overwhelmed Repulse and scored five hits.
+The final blow was launched at 12.20 hrs.
+Through intense anti-aircraft fire, twenty G4M ‘Bettys’ from Kanoya Air Group overwhelmed Repulse and scored five torpedo hits.
 One of them is shown here, striking amidships on the port side.
 These strikes caused a rapid list to port before the battlecruiser finally sank at 12.33 hrs – the first time a capital ship was defeated solely by air power on open waters.
 The battleship Prince of Wales met the same fate at 13.20 hrs.
-For the loss of three Japanese planes and 21 airmen, British efforts to hold Malaya and Singapore were severely weakened.
+For the loss of three planes and 21 airmen, the Japanese had severely weakened British efforts to hold Malaya and Singapore.

 Sources